Rocky Mountain Spotted Fever

 - Environment or occupation with increased forest exposure in endemic region

-- Use tick repellants or impregnated clothing.
+- Tick repellants or impregnated clothing

 - Remove ticks promptly.

-- Do not crush; may increase transmission
+- Do not crush; may increase transmission.

-- Clean wound.
+- Clean the wound.

 - Matches, petroleum jelly, nail polish, and rubbing alcohol are not effective for removal.

-- Causes hyponatremia, hypoalbuminemia, edema, and hypotension
+- Can cause associated hyponatremia, edema, and hypotension

 - Immunity is conferred following disease.